What Unit Is Work Measured In

 To effectively apply the concept of work and its measurement in practical situations, consider the following tips and expert advice:

 Fourth, be mindful of non-conservative forces.
 Some forces, such as friction and air resistance, are non-conservative, meaning that the work they do depends on the path taken.
-In these cases, you cannot simply calculate the work done based on the initial and final positions of the object; you must consider the entire path.
+Practically speaking, in these cases, you cannot simply calculate the work done based on the initial and final positions of the object; you must consider the entire path.
 This can make the analysis more complex, but it is essential for obtaining accurate results.

 FAQ